BavoDC/BavoDC.github.io/index.md

 I did my PhD in Actuarial Science at the KU Leuven, under the supervision of professor dr [Katrien Antonio](https://katrienantonio.github.io/){:target="_blank"}.
 My research focused on the development and evaluation of predictive modeling techniques within actuarial science.
 In my research, I assessed the performance of both statistical and machine learning methods.
 Another part of my research focused on the development of fraud detection models using social network features.
 Here, I examined both the methodological and practical part.
 If you want to read my PhD thesis, you can do so by clicking on this [link](./Thesis/DoctoralThesis_BavoDCCampo.pdf).

 # Work experience
-A detailed overview of my work experience and skills is given in my CV (please do note that this version has to be updated), which you can access via this [link](./CV/CurriculumVitaeCampoBavoGeneral.pdf).
+A detailed overview of my work experience and skills is given in my CV, which you can access via this [link](./CV/CurriculumVitaeCampoBavoGeneral.pdf).
 If you are interested in my publications, click on this [link](https://lirias.kuleuven.be/cv?Username=U0095171){:target="_blank"}.

 <!--  Work experience: desktop version -->
 <table id="desktop-only" style="text-align: left; width: 100%;border:0;table-layout:fixed">